syrym-almaty/IT2-2205-Web-Component-Development-Java-EE/README.md

 git add .

 # Commit your changes
-git commit -m "Your detailed commit message here"
+git commit -m "Remembet this is not  killing house anymore, this is real life"

 # Push changes to your branch
 git push origin student-username